Updated BBN Bounds on Hadronic Injection in the Early Universe: The Gravitino Problem: Abundance of the light elements

 \paragraph{\textbf{Deuterium:}} When the temperature drops below $70$~keV, the suppression of photons due to the Boltzmann factor becomes significant, allowing for substantial deuterium (D) production and triggering subsequent nuclear reactions (see \autoref{fig:chains}).
 Deuterium and $^3$He are synthesized simultaneously, with most deuterium reacting with protons and neutrons to form helium and trace amounts of tritium.
 A minor contribution to the formation of Lithium-7 is also provided by deuterium.\\

 \paragraph{\textbf{Lithium-7:}} The production rates for elements with $A=6,7$ are generally lower than the Hubble expansion rate, resulting in low abundances.
 Approximately 90\% of primordial $^7$Li is produced from $^7$Be as indicated in \autoref{fig:chains}.
-We are aware that the primordial abundance of Lithium-7 is open to debate but we will include it in our analysis.
+We acknowledge that the primordial abundance of Lithium-7 is debated, but we will include it in our analysis.
 Thus, one should bear in mind, the constraints derived based on Lithium-7 should be taken with a grain of salt.\\

 \paragraph{\textbf{Lithium-6:}} Due to significant uncertainties, the primordial abundance of $^6$Li is not commonly used to constrain new physics.
 Observations in halo stars \cite{Asplund:2005yt} indicate a $^6$Li/$^7$Li ratio of approximately $0.05$.
 While $^6$Li could be used to impose constraints on new physics, challenges in determining its primordial abundance have led to its exclusion from this analysis.